iterative/dvc.org/public/static/docs/command-reference/metrics/diff.md

   specific metric value only.
 Should be used if the metric file contains multiple numbers and you want to use only one of them.
 Only a single path is allowed.
 It will override `xpath` defined in the corresponding DVC-file.
-See `dvc metrics modify` for more details.
+See `dvc metrics show` for more details.

 - `--show-json` - prints the command's output in easily parsable JSON format, instead of a human-readable table.